Challenges and Opportunities in High-dimensional Variational Inference: Preliminaries and Background

-Let $q_\lambda(\theta)$ be an approximating family parameterised by a $K$-dimensional vector $\lambda\in\mathbb{R}^K$ for $D$-dimensional inputs $\theta \in \mathbb{R}^D$.
+\textbf{Variational families.} Let $q_\lambda(\theta)$ be an approximating family parameterised by a $K$-dimensional vector $\lambda\in\mathbb{R}^K$ for $D$-dimensional inputs $\theta \in \mathbb{R}^D$.
 Typical choices of $q$ include mean-field Gaussian and Student's $t$ families \citep{Blei:2017,Huggins:2020:VI}, full and low rank Gaussians \citep{Ong:2018,Kucukelbir:2015}, mixtures of exponential families \citep{Lin:2019, miller17}, and normalising flows \citep{rezende15}.
 We focus on the most popular mean-field and normalizing flow families.
 Mean-field families assume independence across the $D$ dimensions: $q(\theta) = \prod_{i=1}^D q_i(\theta_i)$, where each $q_i$ typically belongs to some exponential family or other simple class of distributions.
 Normalising flows provide more flexible families that can capture correlation and non-linear dependencies.
 A normalizing flow is defined via the transformation of a probability density through a sequence of invertible mappings.
-By repeatedly applying the change of variables, the initial density \emph{flows} through the sequence of transformations~\citep{rezende15}.

-By composing several maps, a simple distribution such as a mean-field Gaussian can be transformed into a more complex one.
-Here we use planar flows~\citep{rezende15} and non-volume preserving (NVP) flows~\citep{dinh17}.
+By composing several maps, a simple distribution such as a mean-field Gaussian can be transformed into a more complex distribution~\citep{rezende15}.